AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/integrate/web-applications.md

 ---
 title: Web applications
-description: Learn how to integrate Adobe Experience Rollouts into a web application using the Feature API V3.
+description: Learn how to integrate Adobe Experience Rollouts into a web application using the web SDK.
 exl-id: 9b5d744a-263d-4b10-8745-2891f111519f
 ---
 # Web applications {#web-applications}

-Web applications integrate with Experience Rollouts by calling the **Feature API V3** to retrieve feature flags and placing conditional logic behind them in your application code.
+Web applications integrate with Experience Rollouts via the web SDK.

-See **GET Feature API V3** in the Feature API section of this guide for the full API reference, including request parameters, response format, and example calls.
+>[!NOTE]
+>
+>Web SDK documentation is currently being prepared and will be available soon.
+Contact your Adobe representative for early access guidance.

 ## Integration steps {#integration-steps}